-1220 Introduction to Comparative Religions I 3 credit hours
+1220 Introduction to Comparative Religions I

 Religious Diversity in Canada has come to include the Hindu and Buddhist traditions of South Asia and the Chinese and Japanese traditions.
 This course examines these religious traditions both in the context of their historical origins and their adaptations to Canadian Society.